+Fig 2.1: Block diagram of proposed Hybrid-MSD method

+Pixel-level image fusion is conducted based on various Multi-Scale Decomposition (MSD) transforms, like Laplacian Pyramid (LAP), Gradient Pyramid (GP), Wavelet Transform and Support Vector Transform.
+For these MSD-based fusion methods, the MSD transforms are performed first on each source image to obtain different sub-bands containing the decomposed information of different frequencies.
+The corresponding sub-bands of all source images are then combined together based on certain fusion rules.
+Finally, the fused images can be produced by inverse MSD transforms.

+The proposed Hybrid-MSD method decomposes the source images into texture details and edge features at multiple scales by jointly using multi-scale Gaussian and Bilateral filters.

-Decomposition of Input Images
+Step 1: Decomposition of Input Images

 Multi-scale decomposition is a method in which we extract the features of the image in different levels.
-In our proposed method we will decompose the image using Gaussian and bilateral filter by applying different standard deviation values for the Gaussian filter so that we can extract more information from the image.
-Decomposition can be applied for any level.
+In our proposed method we will decompose the image using Gaussian and bilateral filters.

-2.3.1.1 Gaussian and Bilateral Filters
+Step 2: Filtering using Gaussian and Bilateral

-Gaussian and Bilateral filters are two well-known filters in the image processing.
-Gaussian filter is used to blur the image It is a widely used to reduce image noise and reduce detail, and get to textured detail of the image.
-Sigma is the standard deviation used as blur degree.
+Gaussian and Bilateral filters are two well-known filters in image processing.
+Gaussian filter is used to blur the image.
+It is widely used to reduce the image noise and to get textured detail of the image.
+Sigma is the standard deviation used as degree of blur.

-A bilateral filter is a edge-preserving and noise-reducing filter for images.
-In this filter intensity value at each pixel in an image is replaced by a weighted average of intensity values from nearby pixels.
+A bilateral filter is an edge-preserving and noise-reducing filter for images.
+In this filter the intensity value of each pixel in an image is replaced by a weighted average of intensity values from the neighbouring pixels.
 This weight can be based on a Gaussian distribution.
 Crucially, the weights depend not only on Euclidean distance of pixels, but also on the colour intensity, depth distance, etc. This preserves sharp edges by systematically looping through each pixel and adjusting weights to the adjacent pixels accordingly.
-This increases the image visual perception by preserving the edge features.
+This in turn increases the visual perception of the image by preserving the edge features.

-Image Fusion
+Step 3: Image Fusion